clickingmouse/backend-pre-interview/README.md

 This repo does not contains any configuration file for Python linting.

 #### How to run solution
-Clone the repo
+Clone the repo.
-Make sure python is installed (This solution uses python2) In the directory containing the sudoku.txt file type python solve.py
+Make sure python is installed (This solution uses python2).
+In the directory containing the sudoku.txt file. type python solve.py.

 ## Authors